 JUAN GONZALEZ: Now, what recourse is there for your client?
 Can he appeal this decision?

 BEN WIZNER: We will appeal.
 We’ll appeal to the notoriously conservative Fourth Circuit in Richmond, Virginia.
 We have tried to raise this issue in the Supreme Court in the Sibel Edmonds case.
 Sooner or later the Supreme Court will have to take another look at the state secrets privilege.
-We are trying again to bring Khaled El-Masri to the United States.
+We are trying again to bring Khalid El-Masri to the United States.
 We hope to do that in late June, and we are going to bring him to Washington, and we are going to have him meet with members of Congress and to tell his story again.
 At the end of Judge Ellis’s opinion dismissing this lawsuit, he states, "If these allegations are true, this man has been wronged and he deserves a remedy, but that remedy can’t come from the courts."

 JUAN GONZALEZ: And what position has the German government taken on all this?

 BEN WIZNER: Well, that’s another irony of this case, which is that the German government is actually investigating this case.
-There is an ongoing criminal investigation of Khaled El-Masri’s kidnapping and detention.
+There is an ongoing criminal investigation of Khalid El-Masri’s kidnapping and detention.
 There’s an ongoing parliamentary investigation of the role of the CIA and the role of the German government.
 We also have intergovernmental investigations from the Council of Europe from the European Parliament.
 The only government that is not investigating this at all is the government of the United States.

 AMY GOODMAN: We’re talking to Ben Wizner.
-He is the attorney for Khaled El-Masri.
+He is the attorney for Khalid El-Masri.
 I also want to ask you about the ACLU’s new campaign to end illegal government spying.
 On Tuesday, ACLU affiliates in 20 states filed complaints to demand investigations into whether local telecommunications companies allowed the National Security Agency to spy on their customers.
 Here in New York, the New York Civil Liberties Union’s Bill of Rights Defense Campaign spoke at a rally outside of Verizon’s offices in Manhattan.

 NYCLU SPEAKER: It is not up to Verizon, it is not up to AT&T to act as a court of law.
 If Verizon and other phone companies handed over to the National Security Agency the phone records of millions of innocent Americans without absolutely any court oversight, then they violated the law.
 They are responsible for the creation of the largest database in American history, of billions of phone conversations and phone records of millions of innocent America, and they must be held accountable.